 Instructional Designer & Consultant

 Solve-It Media Inc., South Korea

-Dr. Sunnie Lee Watson teaches and conducts scholarly work in the field of information age, learner-centered education.
-Her areas of research focus on attitude change instruction, information-age educational technology such as MOOCs and PIES, and Critical Systems Theory for qualitative educational research and school change.
+Dr. Sunnie Lee Watson teaches and conducts scholarly work in the field of learner-centered paradigm of education.
+Her areas of research focus on attitudinal learning and mindset change for social justice in both formal and informal educational settings, learner-centered online instruction and innovative educational technologies, and critical systems thinking for educational change.

 - Bawa, P., & Watson, S. L. (2017).
 The looking glass effect: A phenomenological study of graduate Asian students’ English writing challenges.
 Journal of Research Initiatives, 3(1), 633-657.

 - Bawa, P., Phillion, J., & Watson, S. L. (2017).
 The Changing Face of Race-Based Aggression in the USA: Where We Are, Why We Are Here and Where We Are Going.
 Imperial Journal of Interdisciplinary Research, 3(1), 633-657.

 - Watson, S. L., Loizzo, J., Watson, W. R., Mueller, C., #Lim, J., & Ertmer, P. (2016).
 Instructional design, facilitation, and perceived learning gains: An exploratory case study of a human trafficking MOOC for attitudinal change.
 Educational Technology Research and Development, 64(6), 1273-1300.

 - Kim, W, Watson, W. R. & Watson, S. L. (2016).
 Student perceptions of learning in three MOOCs: A case study of attitudinal change instruction.
 Educational Media International.
 53(3), 168-183.

 - Beese, E. & Watson, S. L. (2016).
 Developing student self-direction over the course of a personalized homeschool education.
 Theory and Research in Education.13(2).
 15-37.